docker/docs/machine/drivers/virtualbox.md

 Create machines locally using [VirtualBox](https://www.virtualbox.org/).
 This driver requires VirtualBox 5+ to be installed on your host.
-Using VirtualBox 4.3+ should work but will give you a warning.
-Older versions will refuse to work.
+Using VirtualBox 4.3+ should work but emits a warning.
+Older versions do not work.

 ## Usage